Skip to main content

 This is not a story of me working hard.
 This is a story of how right people around you allow you to tackle hard problems.
 Also how challenging it is to create multiple complex products at the same time.

 I long idolised Peter Levels' legendary "12 startups in 12 months" challenge.
 It seemed unreal that you can create thriving businesses by bootstrapping (starting a company with what you have, without seeking external funding).
 While being fascinated with this notion, I also wanted to approach issues way beyond my competence, budget and scale.
 To execute big ideas, I needed a team.
-Collaboration enables scale and this is exactly what we did.
+Collaboration enables scale and this is exactly what we aimed for.
 Some of the projects got initial funding (most of which was equity-free - without giving up shares in the company).
 The team consisted of 5-6 people, depending on the project.

 I'm sure some of you won't agree with me calling these projects startups.
 Some of them weren't really shipped and sold.
 At least they were supposed to.
 A lesson in all of these stories is not only that you should ship more - ship faster as well.
 Motivation is a finite resource, especially when a group of people is involved.